One amorphous transformer = saves 13,000 yuan per year?

 No-load losses are reduced by as much as 70% to 80%—this is its most significant highlight.
 Take, for example, a 2,000 kVA transformer: the no-load losses of a conventional silicon steel model are around 2.8 kW, whereas those of an amorphous alloy model are only 0.75 kW—a difference that’s immediately obvious.
 Keep in mind that transformers operate continuously 365 days a year; even when there’s no load, they still consume power.
 Over time, this difference in no-load losses can add up to a substantial sum.

-Let’s do the math: How much can you save in a year by switching to an amorphous transformer?
+Let’s do the math: How much money can you save in a year by switching to an amorphous transformer?

 Annual power savings: (2.8 kW - 0.75 kW) × 8,000 hours (annual operating hours) = 16,400 kWh;